 - If the woman has more than one seizure in a duration of 24 hours.

 - If the woman having the seizure is not responding within an hour after the seizure has occurred and has any of the below-mentioned symptoms:

 - Confusion or dizziness

-- Is in a state of reduced consciousness not completely unconscious neither fully conscious.
+- If the woman is in a state of reduced consciousness, i.e., neither completely unconscious nor fully conscious.

 - If the seizure is followed by a head injury.

-- If a diabetic woman has had a seizure, low blood sugar or high blood sugar can cause seizures.
+- If a diabetic woman has had a seizure, low blood sugar, or high blood sugar.

 - If the woman is complaining of a severe headache right after the seizure has occurred.

 - If the seizure has signs of a stroke like issues with speaking or understanding, vision loss and having trouble in movement.